-Headline entertainers take your annual incentive or sales conference from amazing memory to experience of a lifetime.
-Big-name artists and corporate events can be a match made in heaven—or somewhere else, if you don’t get some good advice about dealing with artist contracts and riders.
-(A rider is a document that specifies what an entertainer needs, from both a hospitality and technical perspective, in order to perform at your event.)
+Headline entertainers can take your annual conference or incentive program from "pleasant memory" to "experience of a lifetime."
+But big-name artists and events need to get on the same page when dealing with contracts and riders.
+A rider is a document that specifies what an entertainer needs, from both a technical perspective and a hospitality perspective, in order to perform at your event.

 One other term you can try to negotiate: If you have to pay any amount as a cancellation fee due to force majeure, you can ask the artist to agree to apply that amount to another performance to be booked within a year of the canceled date.

 One more piece of advice about booking headliners, Kahan says, is that you don’t always need the big name.
 Entertainment companies can help you discover lesser-known entertainers that deliver a huge impact to clients without huge price tags.